 21 NCAC 56 .0902 business TITLES

-(a) Companies, partnerships, corporations, limited liability companies, or any other business providing professional engineering or land surveying services in North Carolina shall not practice under a name that is misleading.
-Except as provided in Paragraph (b), for purposes of this Rule, "misleading" means that the titles of engineering or land surveying companies, partnerships, corporations, limited liability companies, or any other business organized for the primary purpose of providing such professional services shall not contain the name of an individual:
+(a) Companies, partnerships, corporations, limited liability companies, or any other business providing professional engineering or land surveying services, as defined in G.S.
+89C-3, within North Carolina shall not practice under a name that is misleading.

 Eff.
 February 1, 1976;